Ādittapariyāya Sutta

 Gayasisa or Brahmayoni hill, where Buddha taught the Fire Sermon.

-The Ādittapariyāya Sutta (Pali, "Fire Sermon Discourse"), is a discourse from the Pali Canon, popularly known as the Fire Sermon.
+The Ādittapariyāya Sutta (Pāli, "Fire Sermon Discourse"), is a discourse from the Pāli Canon, popularly known as the Fire Sermon.
 In this discourse, the Buddha preaches about achieving liberation from suffering through detachment from the five senses and mind.

-In the Pali Canon, the Adittapariyaya Sutta is found in the Samyutta Nikaya ("Connected Collection," abbreviated as either "SN" or "S") and is designated by either "SN 35.28" or "S iv 1.3.6" or "S iv 19".
+In the Pāli Canon, the Ādittapariyāya Sutta is found in the Saṃyutta Nikāya ("Connected Collection," abbreviated as either "SN" or "S") and is designated either by its number "SN 35.28" or by its location in the PTS edition as "S iv 19".
+Another less common denotation is "S iv 1.3.6."
 This discourse is also found in the Buddhist monastic code (Vinaya) at Vin I 35.

 English speakers might be familiar with the name of this discourse due to T. S. Eliot's titling the third section of his celebrated poem The Waste Land "The Fire Sermon."
 In a footnote, Eliot states that this Buddhist discourse "corresponds in importance to the Sermon on the Mount."

 Background

-In the Suttas, the Fire Sermon is the third discourse delivered by the Buddha (after the Dhammacakkapavattana Sutta and the Anattalakkhana Sutta), several months after his enlightenment, on top of the Gayasisa Hill, near Gaya, India.
-He delivered it to a thousand newly converted ascetics who formerly practiced a sacred fire ritual (Pali: aggihutta; Skt.: agnihotra).
+In the Suttas, the Fire Sermon is the third discourse delivered by the Buddha (after the Dhammacakkapavattana Sutta and the Anattalakkhaṇa Sutta), several months after his enlightenment, on top of the Gayasisa Hill, near Gaya, India.
+He delivered it to a thousand newly converted ascetics who formerly practiced a sacred fire ritual (Pāli: aggihutta; Skt.: agnihotra).

-The 5th-century CE post-canonical Pali commentary, Sāratthappakāsini (Spk.), attributed to Buddhaghosa, draws a direct connection between the ascetics' prior practices and this discourse's main rhetorical device:
+The 5th-century CE post-canonical Pāli commentary, Sāratthappakāsini (Spk.), attributed to Buddhaghosa, draws a direct connection between the ascetics' prior practices and this discourse's main rhetorical device:

 Having led the thousand bhikkhus monks to Gayā's Head, the Blessed One reflected, 'What kind of Dhamma talk would be suitable for them?'
 He then realized, 'In the past they worshipped the fire morning and evening.
 I will teach them that the twelve sense bases are burning and blazing.
 In this way they will be able to attain arahantship.'

 Text

 In this discourse, the Buddha describes the sense bases and resultant mental phenomena as "burning" with passion, aversion, delusion and suffering.
 Seeing such, a noble disciple becomes disenchanted with, dispassionate toward and thus liberated from the senses bases, achieving arahantship.
 This is described in more detail below.

-After a prefatory paragraph identifying this discourse's location of deliverance (Gaya) and audience (a thousand monks or bhikkhus), the Buddha proclaims (represented here in English and Pali):
+After a prefatory paragraph identifying this discourse's location of deliverance (Gaya) and audience (a thousand monks or bhikkhus), the Buddha proclaims (represented here in English and Pāli):